 VS Paderno World Cuisine A4982799 Tri-Blade Plastic Spiral Vegetable Slicer

-The ksm1apc and the Paderno two products are very similar, they both turn vegetables into spiral noodles, and yet they are very different.
-When it comes to convenience, ease of use, and performance, I’d have to go with the KitchenAid KSM1APC; it is powered by the KitchenAid mixer.
-On the other hand, you have to manually hand-crank when using the Paderno.
+The KitchenAid Spiralizer and the Paderno spiralizer are similar.
+They both turn vegetables into spiral noodles.
+But there are some big differences between the two.
+When it comes to convenience, ease of use, and performance, I’d have to go with the KitchenAid KSM1APC.
+It has the power of the KitchenAid mixer behind it.

 The Paderno Spiralizer is a proven product.
 There is lots and lots of feedback for the Paderno World Cuisine A4982799.
 It’s been around for years and there are many happy customers.
-But there are certainly some negative ones.
-Likewise, most customers really appreciate the Kitchenaid.
+Likewise, most customers love the Kitchenaid spiralizer.

-I think that the KitchenAid KSM1APC is also more durable and has better construction than the mostly plastic paderno.
-In fact, there have been some complaints about durability and performance with the most recent version of the Paderno spiralizer.
-I came across scores of people that did not like the durability of the most recent version of this product.
+The KitchenAid KSM1APC is more durable and has better construction than the Paderno.
+In fact, the Paderno’s most recent version received some complaints about durability.
+I came across lots of durability complaints about the most recent version of this product.

 The KSM2APC is an upgraded version of the KitchenAid spiralizer.
-There are 6 blades that come with this Spiralizer compared to 4 and that is the only notable difference that I can see here.
+There are 6 blades that come with this Spiralizer compared to 4.
+That is the only notable difference that I can see here.